ogt/contractor-recommendations/README.md

 ================

-A simple example of using machine learning algorithms to make recommendations of contractors based on their past success/failures being hired for a particular jobs
+A simple example of using machine learning algorithms to make recommendations of contractors based on their past success/failures being hired for a particular jobs.
+Uses liblinear.

 Assuming you have java/git[hub]/maven, to run locally
 ```